Properties of Hagen-Poiseuille flow in channel networks: Results

-The steady-state solution $Q_{12}^*$ in \eqref{eqn3} shows that, for fixed volume $V$ ($\alpha$ constant), the flux at the source increases linearly with the pressure.
-The radius of the channel is constant for every $t\ge 0$ and is determined by $D_{12}(0)$.
+The steady-state solution $Q_{12}^*$ in \eqref{eqn3} indicates that, for a fixed volume $V$, the flux at the source increases linearly with pressure.
+The channel radius remains constant for every $t\ge 0$ and is determined by $D_{12}(0)$.

-In figure~\ref{fig5}, we show the relationship between the pressure and channel length and source fluxes.
+Figure~\ref{fig5} shows the relationship between pressure, channel length, and source fluxes.
+In one-channel flows, the source flux increases with pressure.